shawn-carter/Knowledgebase/README.rst

       - Columns can be re-arranged.
   + Create a New Article - utilising a Quill.js editor, the user can create a rich text article, and add meta tags.
       - Metatags can be created or selected from a drop down which utilises a lookup based on the text being typed.
-  + See article details, including Author, Created Date, Last Modified By and Date, Views and Rating along with Metatags.
+  + See article details, shows the article title and article content, and shows article information including: Author, Created Date, Last Modified By and Date, Views and Rating along with Metatags.
   + Edit their own articles, using similar page to create, the title, article body can be modified - and tags can be added or removed.
   + See All Articles - Like the search results these can be sorted by Title, Rating, Summary, Created By, Created Date or Tags.
       - Links to the article details, all articles by an author and links to search for metatags are displayed in the view.